scottshufe/LLMs-Privacy-Literature/README.md

 A curated list of LLMs Privacy papers (and codes).

-Paper are sorted by their released dates in ascending order.
+Papers are sorted by their released dates in ascending order.

 ## How to Search?
 Search keywords like conference name (e.g., ```CCS```), LLMs name (e.g., ```ChatGPT```), or topic (e.g., ```MIA```) over the webpage to quickly locate related papers.